jalabrecque/website/content/publication/2016-01-01_labrecque2016commentary.md

 +++
-title = "Commentary: Can a Quasi-Experimental Design Be a Better Idea than an Experimental One?" date = "2016-01-01" publication_types = ["2"] authors = ["Labrecque, Jeremy Alexander", "Kaufman, Jay Scott"] publication = "In: Epidemiology (Cambridge, Mass.), (27), 4, _pp.
+title = "Commentary: can a quasi-experimental design be a better idea than an experimental one?" date = "2016-01-01" publication_types = ["2"] authors = ["Labrecque, Jeremy Alexander", "Kaufman, Jay Scott"] publication = "In: Epidemiology, (27), 4, _pp.
 500--502_"
 abstract = ""
 abstract_short = ""
 image_preview = ""